-With FooGallery Pro, you can now load galleries from other sources.
-This awesome new feature allows you to add a gallery from your Media Tags, Media Categories and Server Folders.
-The other major source from which you can load galleries is Adobe Lightroom.
+With FooGallery Pro Expert, you can load galleries from other sources.
+This awesome feature allows you to create a dynamic gallery from a variety of sources.

 Loading Galleries from Other Sources

 You’ll now be able to select the datasource from which you want your gallery to pull the images.
-We currently offer you four options: Media Tags, Media Categories, Server Folder or Adobe Lightroom.
-You will then be able to choose from different options depending on the source you select.
+There are several options from which to choose: Media Tags, Media Categories, Server Folder, Adobe Lightroom, from Real Media Library, or Post Query.

 Media Tags and Categories